danchoi/herbalizer/README.md

 Eventually I hope to cover more of these edge cases.
 As you can see, HAML syntax is not mnemonically [compact](http://www.faqs.org/docs/artu/ch04s02.html).
-And it's getting less so over time, and so is the Ruby parser that powers it.
+It's getting even less so over time.

 I like ERB.
-It's simple, classic, and won't change.
-I like angle brackets.
+It's simple and won't change.
+It has a cognitively small footprint.
+It's easier to teach to beginners and other people who can help you maintain and edit your view templates.